LavyshAlexander/go-lab/README.md

 # Introduction to Go #

-> Playground with Go language.
+> Playground for Go language.